amaro-dev/sonic/docs/SAMPLE_WALKTHROUGH.md

 ## Key Points

 - Samples live under `app/src/main/java/dev/amaro/sonic/app/samples`.
-- All samples reuse the same library classes; only the UI layer changes.
+- All samples reuse the same Sonic modules; only the UI layer changes.
 - Running them locally is the fastest way to verify your Sonic installation.

 ## Prerequisites